 Copywriting requires a lot of creativity and superb vocabulary because you’ll have to create content that urges people to make a purchase by attracting them to a product, service or brand.

 Scriptwriting is a very complex skill because it entails understanding a scenario and creating dialogue accordingly.
+If you need more tips and guidance, check out my detailed guide on how to write dialogue here.

 An author is a person that writes books.
 Nowadays, almost anyone with superb writing skills can become an author and have their book published over Kindle Direct Publishing, a service from Amazon.

 As a rule, all authors- whether writing real-life stories or fiction – are creative writers.
-They draw inspiration from some real-life events and write books in various genres.
+They draw inspiration from real-life events and write books in various genres.
 This is a superb career as it could make you rich and famous if you’re lucky.

 Eight Great Ideas to Kickstart Your Creative Writing Career